CUH Logo

 How we look after you

-Everything we do is informed by our values: kind, safe and excellent.
+Everything we do is informed by our values: together, safe, kind and excellent.

 Patient safety

 Patient safety informs everything we do.
-It’s one of our six priorities and at the heart of our values – kind, safe, excellent.
+It’s one of our six priorities and at the heart of our values – together, safe, kind, excellent.
 Everyone who works at Cambridge University Hospitals is responsible for patient safety.

-Patient safety covers a range of things from protecting you against infections like MRSA, C.Difficile, Covid-19 and Norovirus, to ensuring high standards of care to prevent pressure ulcers, falls and blood clots.
+Patient safety protects you against infections like MRSA, C.Difficile, Covid-19 and Norovirus.
+It prevents pressure ulcers, falls and blood clots through high standards of care.

 Safe practice is a key element in all aspects of our work and future development.
-A major part of this is to encourage a culture of openness among our staff so incidents and concerns are reported, and we can learn, act and improve.
+A major part of this is to encourage a culture of openness among our staff.
+This involves reporting incidents and concerns so that we can learn, act and improve.

-We also listen carefully to what our patients say about their care and encourage you to take the initiative and question anything you feel may affect your safety or wellbeing.
+We also listen carefully to what our patients say about their care.
+We encourage you to question anything you feel may affect your safety or wellbeing.

 Infection Control